Introduction

 • Soil and water are two very important natural resources in farming.

-• They should therefore be well maintained and used without wastage to sustain continuous production.
+• They should therefore be well maintained and used efficiently without wastage to sustain continuous agricultural production.

-• Water loss during the rainy season should be prevented and excess water conserved for use during scarcity.
+• Water loss during the rainy season should be prevented, and excess water conserved for use during periods of scarcity.

-• Soil erosion must be controlled at whatever cost if soil is to be conserved.
+• Soil erosion must be controlled at all costs if soil is to be conserved effectively.

 Soil Erosion

-• It is the removal and carrying away of the top soil by the action of water or wind.
+• Soil erosion is the removal and carrying away of the topsoil by the action of water or wind.

 Factors Influencing Soil Erosion

-• The higher the velocity of surface runoff the greater is its erosive power/effect.
+• The higher the velocity of surface runoff, the greater its erosive power and effect.

-• The deeper the soil, the longer it takes to be saturated with water.
+• Soil depth – the deeper the soil, the longer it takes to become saturated with water.

 • Land use: